nus-cs2103-AY2122S1/ip/docs/README.md

 User Guide
 ---

-Duke is  a **desktop app for keep tracking of tasks ranging from task types such as todo, event and deadline.**
+duke is  a **desktop app for keep tracking of tasks ranging from task types such as todo, event and deadline.**

 ## Features